Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Methodology

 \subsection{Training and Validation}

 For training, we selected mean squared error (MSE) as the loss function because we designed our output activation function as linear.
+This was because we wanted to learn a one-to-one mapping of the ground truth control points.
 The ground truth of the dataset was generated based on equation (\ref{eq:tanh}), which keeps the ground truth between $-1$ and $1$, allowing for better training.
+Similarly, this mapping produces smoother convergence profiles (as opposed to linear mapping).

 In comparison, we linearly mapped $-5\,mm$ and $5\,mm$ to $-1$ and $1$, respectively, clipping any values beyond.
 However, such an approach would not penalize the optimizer as much near the origin.
 Since we aim to propose sub-millimeter accuracy, utilizing equation (\ref{eq:tanh}) would force convergence while producing a much smoother velocity profile.